Tufahel/interview-prep-q-a/languages/javascript.md

   - It is complementary to and integrated with Java.
   - It is complementary to and integrated with HTML.
   - JavaScript is open an cross-platform.

+#### Is JavaScript a case-sensitive language?
+> Yes, JavaScript is a case sensitive language.
+The language keywords, variables, function names, and any other identifiers must alwasy be typed with a consistent capitalization of letters.